bringupmre/mtreader/README.md

 ### Why was this created then?
 Isn't FlashTool good enough?

 No, it isn't.
-FlashTool is proprietary and single-platform.
+First of all, FlashTool is proprietary and single-platform.
 Having no viable open source alternative that can be run on any normal OS was enough to kickstart the research to create this tool.

+Second, MTreader works on a lower level than FlashTool, so it can handle some phones in bricked state that FlashTool refuses to see or requires some non-standard DA to operate on them.
+Some of the many examples include Philips E106 or a bricked Maxcom MM817 with corrupted bootloader area where DA becomes unresponsive after sending it.

 Moreover, to in order to just create a flash dump with FlashTool, you'll need to: